GRADUATE PROGRAM IN CELL & SYSTEMS BIOLOGY

 Students entering the PhD program following transfer from the MSc program should complete the PhD program within 5 years from the start date at which they enrolled in the MSc program.
 Students entering the PhD program directly from a BSc program should complete the PhD program within 5 years.
 Students entering the PhD program following completion of an MSc degree should complete the CSB PhD program within 4 years.

-Students in the PhD program must complete four quarter-credit modules or any combination of modules and half-credit courses totalling 1.0 FCE; the CSB PhD seminar series (credit only, 24 seminars per year); a thesis on a research project; a public presentation of the thesis research, and defence of the thesis at the final oral examination.
+Students in the PhD program must complete four quarter-credit modules or any combination of modules and half-credit courses totaling 1.0 FCE; the CSB PhD seminar series (credit only, 24 seminars per year); a thesis on a research project; a public presentation of the thesis research, and defense of the thesis at the final oral examination.

 All PhD students and MSc students wishing to reclassify as PhD students must successfully complete a PhD Proposal / Transfer Examination.
 The PhD Proposal / Transfer Examination involves three components: 1) preparation of a written research proposal; 2) seminar presentation to the department and questioning by the public; and 3) in camera questioning by an PhD Proposal Examination Committee immediately following the public presentation.
 Students must successfully complete their Proposal / Transfer Examination between the 13th and 20th months after the start date of enrolment in their graduate program.